-The club is now able to offer a limited number of scholarships valued at up to $350 to enable young Australian citizens under 25 not in full-time employment to obtain their first licence and be supplied with a radio at no cost.
-Benefits include a free course at Rose Bay or Dural, Licence Application fee, 1st year’s licence paid, VHF/UHF handheld and free 1st-year membership of our society.
-Funding has been provided by the sale of radio equipment from the estate of the late Colin Marks, VK2LV. and A generous donation from the Estate of the Late Tom E. King VK2ATJ.
+The club in the past offered a limited number of scholarships valued at up to $350 to enable young Australian citizens under 25 not in full-time employment to obtain their first licence and be supplied with a radio at no cost.
+Benefits include a free course at Rose Bay or Dural, a Licence Application fee, 1st year’s licence paid, VHF/UHF handheld and free 1st-year membership of our society.
+Funding was generously provided by the sale of radio equipment from the estate of the late Colin Marks, VK2LV and a generous donation from the Estate of the Late Tom E. King VK2ATJ.

 Ron Bertrand, VK2DQ, the presenter of the Gladesville Video Tape Course and a long-time Amateur Radio Instructor, runs a theory classes via his RES web site.
 For details of the classes and free Foundation tutorials, visit the website.

 All levels of amateur assessment can be arranged with us.